tminglei/binder-swagger-java/README.md

 ## How it works
 You define the api meta data in classes' static code blocks, then it was collected to a static global swagger object when class scan/loading, so when requested, the program can serve it right now.
+_With swagger.json, the swagger-ui can render the API menu in the browser.
+Then you can browse, fill parameters and send to/receive from service impls (p.s. the service urls were included in swagger.json)._

 ![binder-swagger description](https://raw.githubusercontent.com/tminglei/binder-swagger-java/master/binder-swagger-java.png)